Skip Navigation or Skip to Content

 Maximum Total Points Possible 100

-The selection committee strives to create a diverse class that appropriately represents all of the insular governments, technical areas, gender, and ethnicity.
+The selection committee strives to create a diverse class that appropriately represents a balance of insular governments, technical subject areas, gender, and experience.

 5. Schedule for the ELDP